CamdenClark/carrier.nvim/README.md

 # carrier.nvim

-carrier.nvim is a ChatGPT plugin for Neovim that provides the AI the context of your editor.
+carrier.nvim is a ChatGPT plugin for Neovim that allows you to chat with the AI given context in your editor.

 Some pieces of context that we give to the AI:
-1. The contents of the 5 recently-edited still-open buffers
+1. The contents of recently-edited open buffers
-2. The contents of diagnostic information in the buffers.
+2. The contents of diagnostic information at your cursor
-3. The root tree-sitter form at the current cursor position.

-This makes the AI much more useful for programming than a generic chatbot.
+This makes the AI much more useful for day-to-day programming tasks than base ChatGPT because you don't have to self-manage context or copy and paste to a web interface.

 ## Installation